Pre-Employment Drug Testing Laws By State 2022

 Any employer, public or private.

 Employers may drug test after providing a copy of their policy and making a conditional offer of employment.
-Notice must provide detailed information about drug testing procedures and evaluation methods used by the business.
+Notice must provide detailed information about drug testing procedures and evaluation methods.
+Employers must accommodate medical marijuana users in Oklahoma.

 Oregon